PayPrecisePremium UK Salary Tools

 The charge can fall or disappear.
 If qualifying pension contributions or Gift Aid reduce ANI, the charge is worked out from that lower ANI figure, not from salary alone.

-Why it matters: salary by itself is not always the right number to use.
+The point: salary by itself is not always the right number to use.

 What people often get wrong